 We take cases on a contingency fee basis.
 This means that if there is no monetary recovery, you owe us nothing for our services.
 In most cases, KBG Injury Law will advance the expenses of the case and will wait to be reimbursed until the conclusion of the case.

 There is no charge for your initial consultation with a KBG Injury Law personal injury attorney.
 This allows you to explore your options and determine whether moving forward with your case is the best decision for you on a risk-free basis.
 An initial consultation is the all-important first step to getting the results you deserve.

 The definition of disability can vary widely.
-Someone with no arms and legs might not feel disabled at all, for example, while someone who has lost a finger may feel permanently disabled.
-For purposes of offering disability benefits, SSI and Social Security disability standards have been created to help define when someone is disabled.
+Someone with no arms and no legs might not feel disabled at all, while someone who has lost a finger may feel permanently disabled.
+For purposes of offering disability benefits, supplemental security income (SSI) and Social Security disability standards have been created to help define when someone is disabled.

 Understanding the Current Disability Definition